Scheduled time for Public Observing: 9pm – 11pm

 Image (c) Virtual Moon Atlas / http://ap-i.net/avl/en/start

 Planets: Mars will be 28° high in the South at 9pm, but getting smaller than previous months at 13 arc seconds in diameter.
-The polar ice caps will still be visible in a telescope.
+The polar ice caps will still be visible in a telescope, ongoing dust storm updates can be found here.
 Neptune will be close by the Moon, and Uranus will be well-placed at 42° altitude in the SE by 10pm.